-Christy Turlington Burns is a mother, social entrepreneur, model, and founder of the maternal health organization, Every Mother Counts.
+Christy Turlington Burns is a mother, advocate, social entrepreneur, and founder & CEO of the maternal health organization, Every Mother Counts.
 Having endured a childbirth complication herself, Christy was compelled to direct and produce the documentary, No Woman, No Cry about maternal health challenges that impact the lives of millions of girls and women around the world.
-Every Mother Counts was launched at the same time as advocacy campaign to heighten awareness about our global maternal health crisis.
-While advocacy remains a key focus, EMC has evolved into a 501(c)(3), investing in programs around the world to ensure all women have access to quality maternal healthcare.
-Christy has been recognized as one of Time’s 100 Most Influential People and Glamour Magazine's Woman of The Year.
-In March 2016, EMC was recognized as one of Fast Company magazines Top 10 Most Innovative Companies in Not-For-Profit.
+Every Mother Counts was launched in 2010 to heighten awareness about our global maternal health crisis.
+While advocacy remains a key focus, Every Mother Counts has evolved into a 501(c)(3) investing in programs around the world to ensure all women have access to quality maternal healthcare.
+Christy has been recognized as one of Time’s 100 Most Influential People (2014) and one of Glamour Magazine's Women of the Year (2013).
+In March 2016, Every Mother Counts was recognized as one of Fast Company magazine’s Top 10 Most Innovative Companies in Not-For-Profit (2016).
 Prior to her work as a global maternal health advocate, Christy enjoyed a successful career as a model while continuing her education and pursuing other interests.
-Christy is a member of the Harvard Medical School Global Health Council and on the advisory Board of New York University's Nursing School.
+Christy has held positions on the Harvard Medical School Global Health Council, the Harvard School of Public Health Board of Dean’s Advisors and on the advisory Board of New York University's Nursing School.
 She holds a BA from NYU’s Gallatin School of Individualized Studies and has studied Public Health at Columbia University's Mailman School of Public Health.
-A five-time marathon finisher, Christy resides in New York City where she lives with her husband, filmmaker Edward Burns, and their two children.
+A six-time marathon finisher, Christy resides in New York City where she lives with her husband, filmmaker Edward Burns, and their two children.

 “My grandmother died of complications from child birth in France back in 1952.
 My mom grew up without her real mother, which is what made her such a wonderful mom to my siblings and me.
 My brother and I always dedicate our marathons to the grandmother we never knew.
 I love what Every Mother Counts does and love the people working here.”

-Alexander Newbold is the Director of Business Development & Finance at Every Mother Counts.
-He is responsible for developing and maintaining relationships with corporate and institutional partners, while also overseeing the financial management and strategy of the organization.
-Prior to joining EMC, Alex held various roles within Morgan Stanley’s Investment Banking and Equities Division, and worked in business development for healthcare industry start-ups.
-Alex first became involved with EMC as a volunteer since 2011, serving as the Team EMC’s marathon captain.
-To date, he’s helped well over 100 runners cross the finish line in support of eliminating maternal mortality.
-Alex received a Bachelors degree in Sociology from Roanoke College, and a Masters in Business Administration in Finance from Baruch College, City University of New York.
+As Chief Financial Officer, Alex oversees financial management and strategy for Every Mother Counts.
+He previously served as Director of Business Development & Finance for the organization, where he led partnerships with Apple, TOMS, Minted, Marc Jacobs, Stella & Dot and countless others.
+Prior to joining Every Mother Counts, Alex held various positions within Morgan Stanley’s Investment Banking and Equities Division, and worked in business development for healthcare industry start-ups.
+Alex first became involved with Every Mother Counts as a volunteer in 2011, serving as marathon captain for Team EMC.
+He holds a Bachelor’s Degree in Sociology from Roanoke College, and a Masters in Business Administration in Finance from Baruch College, City University of New York.
 He currently lives in New York City.

 “I started moving my career from working in finance to maternal health after my first daughter was born.
 I became even more motivated when my second pregnancy became complicated and scary.
 I was lucky to have access to excellent healthcare that women in other parts of the world do not.
 The combination of my own experience and the Every Mother Counts mission make me appreciate my job each and every day.”

-Kristen Kirkland first became involved with Every Mother Counts as a volunteer, an EMC marathoner and human resources consultant and eventually took the job she now holds as EMC’s Human Resources Director and Running Events Manager.
+Kristen Kirkland first became involved with Every Mother Counts as a volunteer, a Team EMC marathoner and human resources consultant and then took a job as Every Mother Counts' Human Resources Director and Running Events Manager.
+Kristen is now the Chief Operations and Talent Officer.
 Her life long passion for running combined with her PhD in industrial organizational psychology and her gift for applied human resources makes for what Kristen calls her “dream job.”
 Kristen grew up in Alabama, went to college in Atlanta, and moved to New York to obtain her PhD in Industrial Organizational Psychology.
-She lives in NY with her husband and two daughters.

 "Working for Every Mother Counts means I get to work for something I'm passionate about and towards something outside myself…kind of like running for the team.
 I'm raising awareness on issues that are important to me and by sharing stories through film I'm connecting people with women and their incredible caregivers all over the world."

-Danielle leads and evaluates Every Mother Counts’ multi-platform digital presence, including managing the website, social media, and graphic design.
-She previously worked as Production Assistant on several EMC film projects.
-Her career with EMC began with a yearlong internship where her knowledge, understanding and interest in improving maternal health emerged.
+Danielle leads and evaluates Every Mother Counts’ multi-platform digital presence, including graphic design, social media, managing the website, maintaining and elevating the Every Mother Counts brand, and planning and executing digital campaigns.
+She previously worked as Production Assistant on several Every Mother Counts film projects.
+Her career with Every Mother Counts began with a yearlong internship where her knowledge, understanding and interest in improving maternal health emerged.
 Danielle completed her B.A. degree in Strategic Communication from the School of Journalism and Mass Communication at the University of Wisconsin-Madison.
 Her experiences traveling and volunteering in the US, Nepal, India, Indonesia and Thailand heightened her drive to combine her education in communications with work in the humanitarian field.
 Prior to working at Every Mother Counts, Danielle lived and studied in Sydney, Australia, and volunteered as a peer counselor for the International Rescue Committee's Refugee Youth Summer Academy.
 She has worked as a music writer, and at a digital creative service agency in New York City, where she currently lives.

 “For me, maternal health is fundamentally about the value and dignity we give to women.
 Simply put, investing in quality maternal health care is worth it because women’s lives are worth it.
 Plus, maternal health care has a remarkable ripple effect What I love about working at Every Mother Counts is that you are able to see this ripple effect in action: when you save the mother, you save the children…you save the community.”

 As General Counsel, Kathie is responsible for all things legal at Every Mother Counts.
-She began working with EMC by volunteering her time pro bono and formerly joined the staff in 2012.
+She began working with Every Mother Counts by volunteering her time pro bono and formally joined the staff in 2012.
 Having worked in the non-profit and corporate worlds, and for the U.S. government, Kathie brings a wealth of experience to the organization.
 She holds an A.B. cum laude in government from Harvard University and received her J.D. from the University of Chicago Law School where she was an editor of the Law Review.
-A long-time advocate for women’s rights, Kathie believes maternal health is a basic human right and is proud to be a part of the EMC team.
+A long-time advocate for women’s rights, Kathie believes maternal health is a basic human right and is proud to be a part of the Every Mother Counts staff.
 She lives in the Washington, DC area with her husband, two children and a lovable hound dog.

 Christiane Lemieux provides creative direction and vision across Wayfair's growing portfolio of home lifestyle brands.
 Christiane began her career in fashion working as a fabric assistant for Isaac Mizrahi and then as an assistant designer of women's woven clothing, fabric design and product development for the Gap.
 Wooed by the world of home furnishings, she took a position as Design Director with Portico, a New York-based home company, and fell in love with the permanence and craftsmanship of home design.
 In 2000, Christiane launched DwellStudio, a lifestyle retail brand known for groundbreaking design and impeccable quality in modern home furnishings.
 A native of Ottawa, Canada, Christiane is a graduate of Queen's University in Kingston, Canada and Parsons School of Design in New York.
 She resides in New York's Soho neighborhood with her family.